Odion100/full-stack-interview/README.md

 ### Test Hints

 1. Use 'Add Robot' button to Add robots
-2. Robot can be edited in the table at all times
+2. Robots can be edited in the table at all times
-3. select two robots to make the Battle! button appear
+3. select two robots to make the 'Battle!' button appear